 <?php the_content(); ?><?php

-To set up additional CMS Page templates, a user must be created the new module and that updates the list of templates which are available and suitable to it.
+To set up additional CMS Page templates, a user must be created a new module and that updates the list of templates that are available and suitable to it.

 The call function within these templates is performed using a PHP script as written below:

 |Security||Websites that build using WordPress will keep targeted by hackers.
 However, WordPress is built on a very secure code, and it responds to security threats and attacks very quickly.
 WordPress also has a feature that gives auto updates which allow the website to update automatically when there is a new security patch released.||Magento is giving more importance to Security, unlike WordPress.
 It is well known for its high and robust security features.
 A user should make sure about an installation of extensions, whether those are reliable, developed by professional Magento supported developers and is really necessary to do it.|

 |Flexibility||WordPress facilitates a wide range of plugins, some are free/ inbuilt, and some are paid service plugins to help user convert a simple website into an online store for e-commerce business.||Since Magento focus only on e-commerce features, it loses the race with WordPress inflexibility.

 But strong e-commerce can be built using Magento.

 Both are open source and fantastic CMS (Content Management Systems) and also for e-commerce.
 But Magento is a more suitable and stable platform to build e-commerce because of high security to the business.